 Not giving your readers an easy unsubscribe option is a surefire way to get yourself flagged as spam.
 When that happens a lot, your delivery rates can drop.
 People who want to stop seeing you in their inbox will make it happen one way or the other, so you’re better off just allowing them to unsubscribe on your own terms.

-The biggest thing to remember when you’re fine-tuning your newsletter?
+The biggest thing to remember when you’re coming up with newsletter content ideas and fine-tuning your copy?

 There’s no one perfect way of doing it.